CANADA STOCKS-TSX rises with miners; energy stocks drag with lower oil

 TORONTO, Jan 13 Canada's main stock index rose on Friday, led by the country's heavyweight banks as U.S. fourth-quarter earnings season kicked off and bond yields rose.

-TORONTO, Sept 14 Canada's main stock index made a small gain on Wednesday as losses for energy stocks on a renewed fall in oil prices offset gains for base metal miners and consumer stocks.
+TORONTO, Sept 14 Canada's main stock index made a small gain in Wednesday morning trading as mining stocks rebounded, while a further slide in oil prices weighed on shares of energy companies.

-Eight of the index's 10 main groups rose, with the energy group retreating 0.7 percent.
-Oil fell about 3 percent for a second straight session amid concerns that rebalancing the global oil market will take longer than originally envisaged.
+Nine of the index's 10 main groups were in positive territory, with the energy group retreating 0.7 percent as oil prices extended losses.
+They had fallen as much as 3 percent in the previous session amid concerns that rebalancing the global oil market will take longer than originally envisaged..

-The financial sector also moved slightly lower, as investors took a cautious view on global economic prospects as central banks struggle to stimulate growth, triggering a rise in bond yields and sparking a bout of risk-off trading.

-"We now seem to be getting to a phase where some risk factors are weighing on investors' minds," said Elvis Picardo, a strategist at Global Securities, citing a recent jump in bond yields, the November U.S. presidential election and the Federal reserve's on-again, off-again U.S. rate-hike signals.

-"I think the correction has more room to run," he added.
-"All in all I think the scenario doesn't look especially rosy for the TSX."

-Teck Resources Ltd jumped 7.1 percent to C$22.77.
+Teck Resources Ltd advanced 3.7 percent to C$22.05.
 CIBC raised its price target on the diversified miner's stock to C$28 from C$23.

-Shares in convenience store operator Alimentation Couche Tard Inc gained 1.7 percent to C$64.06.
+Barrick Gold Corp rose 1.9 percent to C$23.21 as gold prices edged higher.

+Silver Wheaton Corp gained 2.9 percent to C$36.18.
+The chief executive officer of the company told the Globe and Mail that it was interested in working with Barrick to finance a restart of its Pascua-Lama gold project in South America.

-The materials group, which includes precious and base metals miners and fertilizer companies, added 0.5 percent, while the smaller consumer staples group rose 0.9 percent and consumer discretionary names gained 0.3 percent.
+The materials group, which includes precious and base metals miners and fertilizer companies, added 1.8 percent.

 The U.S. economy looks set to accelerate over the rest of the year, a senior Bank of Canada official said on Wednesday, a potentially encouraging sign for Canada just a week after the central bank warned of risks to domestic growth.

 International Monetary Fund Managing Director Christine Lagarde on Tuesday praised Canada's three-pronged approach of taking monetary, fiscal and structural action to avert the risk of recession as an example to which others could aspire.
-(Editing by Lisa Von Ahn and James Dalgleish)
+(Reporting by Alastair Sharp; Editing by Lisa Von Ahn)

 TORONTO, Jan 13 Canada's main stock index rose on Friday, led by the country's heavyweight banks as U.S. fourth-quarter earnings season kicked off and bond yields rose.